-Integration PolicyAustria's integration policy is deficient in two key ways.
-First, there is no formal recognition that Austria is a country that has been and will continue to be defined by immigration.
-Though not a feature of official government policy, the slogan "Austria is not a country of immigration" continues to be invoked by parties such as the far-right Freedom Party.
+Austria's integration policy has been the focus of recent reforms aiming to pave the way toward a new "welcoming culture" in the country.
+Despite these remarkable efforts it continues to be deficient in two key ways: First, there is still too little formal recognition that Austria is a country that has been and will continue to be defined by immigration.
+Though not a feature of official government policy, the slogan "Austria is not a country of immigration" continues to be invoked by parties such as the far-right Freedom Party (FPÖ).

-Second, compared to other EU member states, acquiring citizenship in Austria is extremely difficult for non-nationals, with the exception of prominent figures such as opera performers, athletes and billionaires.
+Second, and compared to other EU member states, acquiring citizenship in Austria is still difficult for non-nationals (despite some prominent figures such as opera performers, athletes and billionaires).

-These shortcomings are reflected in education policies.
+These shortcomings are reflected in education outcomes.
 Education in urban areas has to deal with the challenge posed by the children of first-generation migrants, in school systems with constrained resources.
-This means that children from migrant families have a more difficult task in qualifying for higher education, and are often stuck in the lowest type of school, called a special school (Sonderschule), undermining their chances for future labormarket success.
+This means that children from migrant families have a more difficult task in qualifying for higher education, and are often stuck in the lowest type of school, called a special school (Sonderschule), undermining their chances for future labor-market success.
+Special support policies for such children have been recently put in place, but it remains to be seen how successful these policies will turn out to be in the short and medium term.

-With respect to the labor market more broadly, the Austrian government has proved reluctant to welcome employees newly arriving from foreign countries.
+With respect to the labor market more broadly, the Austrian government is only halfheartedly welcoming employees newly arriving from foreign countries.
+Its policies (including the "red-white-red card") are neither well received by economic actors nor are they succeeding in attracting highly skilled professionals.
 The indirect, undeclared alliance between organized labor (which defends the short-term interests of union-protected laborers, and is usually linked politically to the left) and the far right (which exploits xenophobic resentments, especially in the case of the Freedom Party) creates a political climate that sometimes breaks into open hostility, particularly against migrants coming from Muslim countries.
-This alliance between right-wing populism and organized labor has prevented the development of a more distinct integration policy.
+This alliance between right-wing populism and organized labor is still an obstacle to the development of a more distinct integration policy.